Depending on the season, Jindabyne and surrounding areas provide the perfect place to get away from the hustle and bustle. Here are five reasons why.

-Firstly, if you’re opting for a mid-week stay anytime of the year in Jindabyne, I highly recommend you look at booking yourself into a farm stay somewhere in the region, especially in Winter.
+Firstly, if you’re opting for a mid-week stay any time of the year in Jindabyne, I highly recommend you look at booking yourself into a farm stay somewhere in the region, especially in Winter.

-Of course staying in a farm stay during summer you may be exposed to some pretty hot temps.
+Of course, staying in a farm stay during summer you may be exposed to some pretty hot temps.
 However, we stayed in winter and being out in the country was the most fabulous experience.

-We stayed at a house called Kangaroo Willows which is located around fifty minutes south east of Jindabyne in a place called Bungarby.
+We stayed at a house called Kangaroo Willows which is located around fifty minutes south-east of Jindabyne in a place called Bungarby.
 The house was fabulous, all cosy with a fireplace and we even had snowfall which was absolutely magical.
 Though the snow didn’t last, just watching it fall was such a brilliant experience.

 When I say we, there were in total ten of us (including two kids) and surprising enough, the kids absolutely loved being out in the country.
 It was such a novice for them, being city kids and not having spent too much time visiting places in the country, using a fireplace for heat.

 Instead of detailing each individual activity I like to do in the area, I thought I would just list my favourite dive.

 So here are my favourite five things to do around Jindabyne, no matter the season: